devlinjunker/test.atom-package/packages.md

 ### javascript-refactor *
 Stand-alone package for refactoring imported javascript file locations on rename
   - Select `Rename (with Refactor Support)` from context menu in file tree
-  - IDEA: Include in default rename?
+  - IDEA: Include Refactor in default rename?
-  - IDEA: Display message/indicator when refactoring
+  - IDEA: Display message/indicator when refactoring (busy signal?)

 ### Todo *
 Panel for displaying all TODOs in the project files (ignoring node_modules)